Heights Logo

 The Loan Application Process

 Once you research your possible lenders and make your choice, you’ll need to contact them about an application.
+This may be done online, in-person, or by phone, depending on the lender.
 You’ll submit the needed documentation and wait for their loan decision.

 From Application to Loan: What to Expect After Applying